Island Life, Word Birds & Process

 I could just as easily call this post, ‘Unaccustomed as I am to Public Speaking’ only it’s been done before &, unexpectedly, I find it’s no longer true.

 Yesterday’s event, hosted by the National Women’s Register: NWR, was sandwiched between two trying journeys.
 Deciding to eschew the motorway in favour of the prettier route, I got hideously lost in Abergavenny.
 No disrespect, pretty town, but honestly – road signs?
 Getting lost in Abergavenny was only the beginning.
 Further on, having mislaid a small but crucial bit of the A48 (which I suspect doesn’t in fact exist), having missed A Vital Exit & finding myself on the motorway heading for London (don’t ask) I then drove for twelve miles trying not to cry.
 My inner stroppy bitch bullied me into getting a grip & finally I made it to the venue, the très posh Coldra Court Hotel, at reception, doing a passable impression of a red-faced, deranged bag lady.

-(The going home bit was via the motorway & all can say about that is, pretty is as pretty does…)
+(The going home bit was via the motorway & all can say about that is, thank goodness & pretty is as pretty does…)

 The event was billed as A Celebration of Women’s Writing & my brief was to talk about my writing, road to publication & the story behind the story of Ghostbird.
 It was almost certainly The Horrid Journey that brought out the Fear again.
 A smaller than expected audience meant close scrutiny & nowhere to hide.
 Bring on the butterflies…